 Advantages to Working with Suzanne Smeaton as Your Frame Consultant

-- Work with a discrete, knowledgeable, independent professional who is responsive to your priorities and is working solely on your behalf (Suzanne does not maintain inventory or receive compensation from any provider).
+Work with a discreet, knowledgeable, independent professional who is responsive to your priorities and is working solely on your behalf (Suzanne does not maintain inventory or receive compensation from any provider).

 “We have known Suzanne for close to twenty years.
 Suzanne has worked on the framing of our collection from the beginning, and we found each choice has honored the artwork and enhanced the integrity of the artwork itself.
 Suzanne is the consummate professional as well as a person who has never ceased to work on our behalf.”